datanav/docs/gdpr-platform-developer-docs.rst

 Any additional properties not part of the defined set of input properties will be passed through for processing.

-Note that The data posted to this endpoint will be encrypted using the subject's Public Key as registered with the access request before being processed by the Sesam GDPR platform - there is therefore no corresponding output API since the data is only decryptable by the user using their private key on the originating device connected to the Data Access Portal.
+Note that the data posted to this endpoint will be encrypted using the subject's Public Key as registered with the access request before being processed by the Sesam GDPR platform - there is therefore no corresponding output API since the data is only decryptable by the user using their private key on the originating device connected to the Data Access Portal.